edgedb/easy-edgedb/README.md

 {'Jonathan Harker wins!', 'Jonathan Harker wins!', 'Jonathan Harker wins!'}
 ```

-In the book this is actually incorrect because Jonathan is weaker than each of the vampire women.
-But we haven't given them `strength` yet so even his `5` strength counts as more.
+By the way, in the book this is actually incorrect because Jonathan is weaker than all of the vampire women.
+But right now their `strength` property just returns an `{}` empty set, so even Jonathan's strength of 5 is greater than this.

+## Cartesian multiplication

 This is a good time to talk about Cartesian multiplication.
 When you multiply sets in EdgeDB you are given the Cartesian product, which looks like this: